anordal/shellharden/how_to_do_things_safely_in_bash.md

 The 3 corner cases are tab, newline and space – when IFS is set to one of these as above, `read` drops empty fields!
 Because this is often useful though, this method makes the bottom of the recommendation list instead of disqualification.

+### Corollary: Use while loops to iterate strings and command output

+Shellharden won't let you get away with this:

+    for i in $(seq 1 10); do
+        echo "$i"
+    done

+The intuitive fix – piping into the loop – is not always cool, because the pipe operator's right operand becomes a subshell.
+Not that it matters for this silly example, but it would surprise many to find that this loop can't manipulate outside variables:

+    seq 1 10 | while read -r i; do
+        echo "$i"
+    done

+To avoid future surprises, the bulk of the code should typically not be the subshell.
+This is all right:

+    while read -r i; do
+        echo "$i"
+    done < <(seq 1 10)

 How to begin a bash script
 --------------------------